lsst-tstn/tstn-034/index.rst

 Analysis Process
 ----------------

-A key functionality of the ``Catcher``, that differentiates it from the ``Watcher``, is the ability to execute an analysis process once a certain condition is met.
+As mentioned above, the ability to execute an analysis process once a certain condition is met is one of the  key functionalities that differentiates the ``Catcher`` from the ``Watcher``.
 In general, we assume that these analysis will consist of lightweight computations.
 Whenever possible, the computation should be offloaded to the OCPS.
+Because the OCPS is designed to execute DM pipeTasks, these will mostly consist of image-related processing.
 It is likely that the data processed by the rule will be relevant to the downstream processing, so it should  be made available to it as well.

 These processing routines should be developed in the ``Catcher`` codebase using a common framework, similar to that provided by SAL Scripts (e.g. a base class with a well defined interface).